HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

   5. integrate code fix
   6. test fix
   7. report changes to plaplant via slack

+## refactor
+  plaplant also requested that the verification process unload the tape when complete.
+I am adding that to the end of tape_archive_md5().

 ## faq
   1. does Changer.tape_archive_md5 use a specific tape (e.g. /dev/nst0)?